zikriyeurkmezcengiz/ai-agents-for-beginners/08-multi-agent/README.md

 ## Knowledge checks

-Q1: When should you consider using multi-agents?
+Question: When should you consider using multi-agents?

-A1: When you have a small workload and a simple task.
+- [] A1: When you have a small workload and a simple task.
-A2: When you have a large workload
+- [] A2: When you have a large workload
-A3: When you have a simple task.
+- [] A3: When you have a simple task.

 [Solution quiz](./solution/solution-quiz.md)